-While alcohol reduction is a tried-and-tested strategy for violence prevention, it should be noted that outright restriction has had an unsuccessful history in other parts of the world.
-This was the case in the USA, for example, when prohibition was introduced after World War I. During this period it was recorded that consumption of alcohol increased dramatically to the extent that it was higher than it had ever been before.
+While alcohol-reduction is a tried-and-tested strategy for violence prevention, it should be noted that outright restriction has had an unsuccessful history in other parts of the world.
+This was the case in the USA, for example, when prohibition was introduced after World War I. During this period it was recorded that consumption of alcohol increased dramatically to the extent that it was higher than it had ever been before in the history of the country up until that stage.
 This also created a space for criminals to enter the sphere and organised crime peaked during this time.